Henrkkn/Henrkkn/README.md

 - Introduction to Brownian Motion
 - In the subject Numerical Method with Python: Translating Python code to Julia language, focused on partial equilibrium model specifically the Hopenhayn Firm Dynamics models
 - Subject Fixed Income Securities: Implementing the Bootstrap method, Regression Method and Nelson Siegel Model for constructing the term structure of interest rates
-- Multiple themes in Deep Learning and XAI subject: Comparing Bagging on Decision Tree with Dropout Method with FNN among others
+- Multiple themes in Deep Learning and XAI subject: Comparing Bagging on Decision Tree with Dropout Method with FNN among others, implementing CNN for image classification
 - Multiple themes in Strategic Asset Allocation: Advanced comparison with Mean Variance mehtod in R among others

 Upcoming projects: